 Working as an operative force behind economic growth, private equity is an active participant in creating job opportunities, generating profitable returns on investment and adding value and worth to a business entity.

-Overtime, private equity might have expanded to include more considerable and large-scale objectives, but its fundamental principles continue to remain the same, with very minor modifications.
+Over time, private equity might have expanded to include more considerable and large-scale objectives, but its fundamental principles continue to remain the same, with very minor modifications.

 Making a business entity a more valuable and worthy selling prospect continues to work as the driving dynamic that motivates private equity investments.

-Despite its tremendous growth and popularity, private equity too has been subjected to considerable amount of criticism, pertaining to various schools of thought.
+Despite its tremendous growth and popularity, private equity too has been subjected to a considerable amount of criticism, pertaining to various schools of thought.

-Primarily, private equity is excessively criticized for its operative mechanism and individual investment procedures.
+Primarily, private equity is excessively criticised for its operative mechanism and individual investment procedures.
 Considering two aspects of private equity that have faced the most criticism, it’s better to elaborate further on this subject with respect to their distinctive perspectives:

-Criticism of Individual Investments
+Criticism of individual investments

 A common practice in private equity is the establishment and application of procedures and measures that are to garner long-term results.
-Some investors and firms, however, have deviated from the established practices, showing a tendency to implement measures focused at delivering short-term results.
+Some investors and firms, however, have deviated from the established practices, showing a tendency to implement measures focused on delivering short-term results.
 This aggressive approach concerned with private equity investments has been criticised widely as an inadequate anomaly.